ai03-2725/receptionist-discord-roles-bot/README.md

 ---

 # Todo
-- Make hex color input more flexible (with or without preceding hash, trim on server-side)
 - Add sanity checks on emote inputs
 - Provide feedback on each edit command
 - Modularize ButtonHandler